thebravoman/google-closure-compiler-presentation/gcc_presentation.md

 <a id="advanced_optimization"></a>
 ### ADVANCED_OPTIMIZATION

-To start the advance compilation use '-O ADVANCED'
+To start the advanced compilation use '-O ADVANCED'

 ```bash
 $ java -jar closure-compiler-v20200830.jar -O ADVANCED example1.js